Deekshana1Arumugam/elite_e_commerce_/README.md

    PORT=5000
    ```

-4. Import the database schema: Use the `database.sql` file to create the database and tables in MySQL.
+4. Import the database schema: Use the `dbSchema.sql` file to create the database and tables in MySQL.

    ```bash
    mysql -u <username> -p < database.sql